-Following the closing of the IPO, we paid an initial dividend for the period from December 11, 2019 to March 31, 2020 of \$0.06087 per Share to holders of the Subordinate Voting Shares and Multiple Voting Shares of record on March 31, 2020.
-For each quarter thereafter, extending from March 31, 2020 to December 31, 2022, we have issued a quarterly dividend in the amount of \$0.05 per Share to holders of the Subordinate Voting Shares and Multiple Voting Shares of record on June 30, September 30, December 31 and March 31, as applicable.
+Following the closing of the IPO, we paid an initial dividend for the period from December 11, 2019 to March 31, 2020 of \$0.06087 per Share to holders of record on March 31, 2020.
+For each quarter thereafter, extending from March 31, 2020 to December 31, 2021, we issued a quarterly dividend in the amount of \$0.05 per Share.
+Our dividend was increased to \$0.06 per Share for the quarters ended March 31, and June 30, 2022, and further increased to \$0.07 per Share for the quarters ended September 30, and December 31, 2022.

-Subject to financial results, capital requirements, available cash flow, corporate law requirements and any other factors that our Board may consider relevant, we expect to continue to declare a quarterly dividend on the Subordinate Voting Shares and Multiple Voting Shares equal to approximately \$0.06 per Share on an ongoing basis.
+Subject to financial results, capital requirements, available cash flow, corporate law requirements and any other factors that our Board may consider relevant, we expect to continue to declare a quarterly dividend on the Subordinate Voting Shares and Multiple Voting Shares equal to approximately \$0.07 per Share on an ongoing basis.
 Dividends are declared and paid in arrears.
 The amount and timing of the payment of any dividends are not guaranteed and are subject to the discretion of our Board.
 See "Risk Factors".